obyteorg/new-obyteorg/docroot/user/pages/02.applications/_article/article.md

     </div>
     <div class="info-block">
         <h2>Prediction markets</h2>
-        <p>Make money by correctly predicting future events.</p>
+        <p>Make money by correctly predicting future events, or by providing liquidity to markets on <a target="_blank" rel="noopener" href="https://prophet.ooo">Prophet</a>.</p>
-        <p>You bet that a specific event will happen, your peer bets on the event not happening.
-You can make P2P bets on e.g. price movements, sports, weather, or political events.</p>
+        <p>Sports betting, binary options, and other bets on future events are available.
+You buy tokens that represent specific outcomes from a bonding curve that automatically prices the tokens depending on demand.
+If that outcome wins, you make money.
+You are free to sell your tokens back to the bonding curve at any time before the event.</p>
-        <p>Like in P2P insurance above, create a human-readable/human-writable smart contract in your wallet and offer it to the peer.</p>
+        <p>By buying all tokens that represet all the possible outcomes, you are providing liquidity and earn from the fees paid by other traders.</p>
-        <p>If you want to bet against a bot, find Sports betting bot in the Bot Store in your wallet and browse the upcoming sports events.
-You can also be a bookmaker and create bets for others to accept.</p>
+        <p>Learn more about <a target="_blank" rel="noopener" href="https://blog.obyte.org/introducing-prophet-prediction-markets-based-on-bonding-curves-3716651db344">Prophet prediction markets</a>.</p>
     </div>
 </div>
 <div class="flex-block right center seven">